7 Silent Signs of a Herniated Disc You Could Be Ignoring

 Why do you have a slipped disc?

 Blame the rigors of everyday life.
 As you age, the fluid in these discs begins to leak out, and they’re prone to damage.
 As many as 5 percent of people will be saddled with this condition, and it’s more common in men and people over age 30.
 Here are some more medical conditions that affect men and women differently.
+The following herniated disc symptoms could help you pinpoint the source of your pain.

 Your arm (or leg) hurts

 Because the disc can slip anywhere along the length of your spine, pain may affect other parts of your body—not just your back.
 “Depending on where the slipped disc is, you may get symptoms in your arm, along your trunk, or in your leg,” says Irene Tien, MD, an emergency medicine physician with the Rowe Telemedicine Network.
+While various body pains aren’t the only herniated disc symptoms, they are the most common.

 One side of your body is cold